ossia/libossia/src/ossia-max/unit-test/README.md

 ossia-max unit tests
 ====================

-This folder contains a `logger-server.js` that loads sequencially each patcher which name ends with ".ossia-max-test.maxpat".
+This folder contains a `logger-server.js` that loads sequentially each patcher which name ends with ".ossia-max-test.maxpat".
 Those patchers should contains one or more `ossia.assert` objects and a `ossia.test-logger` object.

 Please disable the "Restore Windows on Launch" Max's option to prevent Max from reloading other patchers then the one we want to test.